patrikpessi/patrikpessi.github.io/static/media/about.76dd54be.md

 # About me

 Hi!
-My name is Patrik and I am designer and developer from Finland.
+My name is Patrik and I am a designer and a developer from Finland.
 I've been working as a freelancer with my online and local communities for the past three years, producing all kinds of creative goods from logos to websites and even a couple videos.
 I love to keep things minimal and convey my message via colors and shapes.